parris/node-reggie/README.md

 ## Overview

-Reggie CLI is a stripped down version of node-reggie by github user mbrevoort.
+Reggie CLI is a stripped down version of the node-reggie package by github user mbrevoort.
 Reggie is great, but it is no longer working on new versions of node.
 We have old versions of the reggie server running on some box, but we want to upgrade node on our dev environments and not get dtrace install errors on the reggie CLI.
 This package simply aims to fix that aspect by splitting out the